ShannonAI/backdoor_nlg/README.md

 run `bash ./scripts/opensubtitles/generate_replace_defend_data.sh` for replacing certain words. <br>
 The process `generate_<remove/replace>_defend_data.sh` will take 20 minutes with `BATCH=32` on a Titan XP GPU.

-Need to change the following arguments correspondingly :
+Change the following arguments correspondingly :

 [1] `REPO_PATH`: The path to the `backdoor-nlg` repository. <br> [2] `DATA_DIR`: The path to the attacked datasets. <br>